KyberNetwork/developer-portal/old docs/integrations-signinwidgetguide.md

 ```

 * `contact_type` should be email or telegram.
 For Telegram users, `contact_id` is his/her telegram ID (number, not the @username).
 * `kyc_status`: Either `pending`, `approved` or `none`.
-If user not yet submitted KYC, or his/her KYC was rejected, none is returned.
+If user has not yet submitted KYC, or his/her KYC was rejected, none is returned.
 * One user could have up to 3 addresses.
 If no address registered, an empty array is returned.

 If `ACCESS_TOKEN` is invalid, HTTP status code 401 is returned.
 In that case, it is likely that the token has expired.
-You should use the refresh token provided to renew the token (see [https://auth0.com/learn/refresh-tokens/](https://auth0.com/learn/refresh-tokens).
+You should use the refresh token provided to renew the token (see [https://auth0.com/learn/refresh-tokens/](https://auth0.com/learn/refresh-tokens)).

 For other errors, it will return:
 ```json